-Credit for courses taken at a community college or another four-year institution will be awarded according to the guidelines on page 63.
+Credit for courses taken at a community college or another four-year institution is awarded according to the guidelines under "Transfer Credit," page 63.
 Students who are transferring from an Arizona community college and have been in continuous residence may continue under the catalog in effect at the time of their entrance into the community college.
 Students should be aware that some course work that transfers to ASU may not be applicable toward CTAS degree requirements.
 Students should confer with an advisor.
+For assistance in the transfer from Arizona community colleges, transfer guides are available at www.asu.edu/ provost/articulation.